MSPaintIDE/MSPaintIDE/README.md

   </b>
 </p>

 People joke about what IDE they use often, things like Word, MS Notepad, sometimes even _Eclipse_, and then often times MS Paint.
 People joke about MS Paint because it's not even a text editor, people joke about it because it doesn't have one feature in common with IDEs.
 Well, this application gives MS Paint a boost, and lets MS Paint highlight, compile, and execute code, with just a few clicks of a button, and only text coming from MS Paint.
 It is now much more practical than things like Word, Notepad, and obviously _Eclipse_.

+## dev branch

+This branch is the dev branch, therefore things are not guaranteed to work.
+The current changes are being made to allow for Gradle (With a modular buildsystem framework) support, and possibly some other small things.
+It is targeted to the v3.1.0 release.

 ## Features